+Johannes Kepler’s interest in astronomy started in his early age.
+As a boy, Johannes Kepler has witnessed several astronomical events, such as the Great Comet in 1577 and a lunar eclipse in 1580.
+Unfortunately, his love for it came to halt when he suffered from a disease in his childhood years, which left his hand crippled and his eyesight weak.
 Yet a great mind cannot be hindered.
-During his university days, he proved to be a great mathematician and astrologer, and was recommended to teach in the University of Graz after his studies.
+During his university days, Johannes Kepler proved to be a great mathematician and astrologer, and was recommended to teach in the University of Graz after his studies.
 It was during this time that he made his first astronomical work, the Mysterium Cosmographicum.
 In this book, Kepler described the structure of the universe with the use of five regular polyhedra and believed this to be God’s design of the universe.
-Although this theory was in error, further studies in astronomy owes a lot to Kepler’s first manuscript since it pointed to the sun as earth-orbit’s center, which was a mere assumption during those
+Although this theory was in error, further studies in astronomy owes a lot to Kepler’s first manuscript since it pointed to the sun as earth-orbits center, which was a mere assumption during those